onedarnleyroad/craftcms/README.md

 Here are some of the things we might do differently:

-**1. We commit `vendor/` into our repo**

-This matters because we cannot rely on composer's pre/post command scripts and/or other deployment hooks to make sure things are structured just so.
-For example, NYStudio107 has a great setup script (https://github.com/nystudio107/craft/blob/craft-webpack/nys-setup) that creates a symlink to the craft-scripts folder.
-However, symlinks are not preserved in git.
-So for us to use craft-scripts (which we always do), these have to be created manually.

-**2. We almost always use the same set of plugins to start with**
+**1. We almost always use the same set of plugins to start with**

 This doesn't take a lot of work, but it would be nice to consolidate this common setup into a single command.

-**3. Cloning & setting up an existing project is a pain**
+**2. Cloning & setting up an existing project is a pain**

 Even though "you only have to do it once", we do it once _a lot_.
-Create & configure `.env.php`; create and configure `craft-scripts/.env.sh`; pull down db & assets from upstream.
+Create & configure `.env`; create and configure `craft-scripts/.env.sh`; pull down db & assets from upstream.
 It amounts to upwards of 15min that should be automated.

-**4. Hopes for the future in Docker/DDEV/etc**

-Right now we're all on MAMP Pro, and while that's _fine_, it means we're each responsible for the local environment setup for each project we work on.
-If we can wrap that into something like DDEV or Docker then that's one less thing to do when spinning up a new project.
+**3. We dev in DDEV**

+We have adopted [DDEV](https://ddev.readthedocs.io/en/stable/) as our local development environment of choice, and its behaviour is well-suited to some boilerplating.
+Our documentation below embraces this as an inherent part of the stack.
+If we end up switching to Craft's [Nitro](https://github.com/craftcms/nitro), the below will change accordingly.

-**5. Our front-end build process is... complicate**
+**5. Our front-end build process is... complicated**

 And while it probably would be "nice" if this was a separate package so that it could be leveraged outside of Craft, the reality is that _if_ we are doing something in Craft, we will definitely need our front-end build tool in place.
 And it's complicated, so having it purpose-built for our most common setup is ideal.

 ## Installation Instructions

-### Step 1: Download Craft
+### Step 1: Download project & set up Craft

-#### Option 1 (Recommended): Setup via Composer
+#### Option 1: via Composer

-1. `composer create-project onedarnleyroad/craftcms <Path>`
+1. `composer create-project onedarnleyroad/craftcms <Path> --no-install`

    _Tip: Use `composer create-project onedarnleyroad/craftcms:dev-master <Path>` to use latest commits from master.
 If this does not appear to work, run `composer clearcache` and try again._

+2. `cd` into project `<Path>`
+3. Run `ddev config` to set up VM
+4. Run `ddev start` to start VM
+5. Run `ddev ssh` to ssh into container
+6. Run `composer install`
+7. Run `./craft setup` to set up all the Craft things.

 #### Option 2: Manual setup

 1. clone/download repo to local machine
-2. delete `README.md`, `CHANGELOG.md` and `LICENSE.md`
-3. delete `composer.json` and rename `composer.json.default` to `composer.json`
-4. delete `.gitignore` and rename `.gitignore.default` to `.gitignore`
+2. `cd` into project root
+4. Run `composer run-script post-create-project-cmd` to delete project files and prepare default files
-5. duplicate `.env.example` to `.env`
+5. Run `ddev config` to set up VM
+6. Run `ddev start` to start VM
+7. Run `ddev ssh` to ssh into container
-6. run `composer install`
+8. Run `composer install` to install composer & packages
+9. Run `./craft setup` to set up all the Craft things.

 ### Step 2: Edit .env

+Out of the box, the values copied from `.env.default`, combined with running `./craft welcome` and `./craft/setup` will get you 99% of the way to being ready to go.
+All that's left now is to:

-1. Set `SECURITY_KEY` *
+1. Set `CP_TRIGGER` (defaults to `admin`)
-2. Set `CP_TRIGGER`
+2. Set `PRIMARY_SITE_URL`
-3. Set `DEFAULT_SITE_URL`
-4. Set `DB_` credentials **

-*\* For existing projects, obtain security key from project lead; to set up a new Security Key, follow https://docs.craftcms.com/v3/installation.html#step-3-set-a-security-key*

-\*** The default Database values are compatible with DDEV environment.
-If you are planning to use DDEV, leave them as-is.*

-### Step 3: Configure DDEV

-Skip this step if running your own local environment.

-> `ddev config` and follow prompts...

 ### Ideal Usage: